clay973/go-ethereum-wiki/Tracing:-Introduction.md

 }
 ```

-### Generating the traces
+### Generating basic traces

-To generate a raw EVM opcode trace, `go-ethereum` provides a few [RPC API endpoints](https://github.com/ethereum/go-ethereum/wiki/Management-APIs), out of which the most commonly used is [`debug_traceTransaction`](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#debug_tracetransaction):
+To generate a raw EVM opcode trace, `go-ethereum` provides a few [RPC API endpoints](https://github.com/ethereum/go-ethereum/wiki/Management-APIs), out of which the most commonly used is [`debug_traceTransaction`](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#debug_tracetransaction).

-> The `traceTransaction` debugging method will attempt to run the transaction in the exact same manner as it was executed on the network.
-It will replay any transaction that may have been executed prior to this one before it will finally attempt to execute the transaction that corresponds to the given hash.

 In its simplest form, `traceTransaction` accepts a transaction hash as its sole argument, traces the transaction, aggregates all the generated data and returns it as a **large** JSON object.
 A sample invocation from the Geth console would be:

 ```
 debug.traceTransaction("0xfc9359e49278b7ba99f59edac0e3de49956e46e530a53c15aa71226b7aa92c6f")